Skip to main content

 Important Fraud Information

-Recently, there has been a surge in fraudulent schemes aimed specifically at university students across the UK.
-Understanding the types of fraud and how to protect yourself can save you from losing money and compromising your personal information.
+Recently, there has been a rise in fraudulent schemes targeting university students, both in the UK and abroad.
+International applicants and students can be particularly vulnerable as they may be unfamiliar with UK systems and processes.
+Understanding the types of fraud and how to protect yourself is essential to safeguarding your money and personal information.

 It's important to remember that no one within the University will ever ask you for details like your username and password, banking or other personal details by clicking through a link in an email.
 Always log into the main system or source where your data is held if you need to process any transactions.